darkhelmet/verboselogging/posts/techradar-needs-to-turn-on-their-radar.md

 ### Keyboard and mice

-Obviously they aren’t programmers.
-I have a hard time imagining that in only 10 years, programmers won’t be using keyboards.
+Obviously they aren't programmers.
+I have a hard time imagining that in only 10 years, programmers won't be using keyboards.

-### Desktop PC’s
+### Desktop PC's

-I like how the third sentence is a admittance that it won’t die, and yes it’s on the list.
-The upgradability and extendability of desktop PC’s is one big advantage they have over laptops.
+I like how the third sentence is a admittance that it won't die, and yes it's on the list.
+The upgradability and extendability of desktop PC's is one big advantage they have over laptops.
 One thing I could see is where a laptop would dock with some desktop component to boost power and what not.
 That would be cool.